 Provider Type:Nurse Practitioner

-We are seeking a Family Nurse Practitioner for a locum tenens assignment in Alaska, starting Mar 27, 2026.
-This 186-day contract features day shifts from 8am to 4:30pm, plus on-call weekend and weeknight coverage.
-The ideal candidate has at least 2 years of experience and is comfortable working as the sole provider in a fast-paced environment.
-Familiarity...
+We are seeking a Family Nurse Practitioner for a 114-day locum tenens assignment in Alaska starting Mar 26, 2026.
+This role features day shifts from 8am to 4:30pm, Monday through Friday, with on-call responsibilities during scheduled days.
+Candidates should be experienced as sole providers and comfortable in a fast-paced environment where patient volume...

 Location:AK